gammasoft71/xtd/docs/internal/xtd_explanations.md

 * In no case xtd.core should do precompilation tests (#if defined ... #endif) on the compiler or lOS.
 Some cases like debug or release (NDEBUG) for diagnostic components.
 But otherwise that's all.
-If there is a possible difference between bones or compilers, you have to use the xtd.core.native interface.
+If there is a possible difference between OS or compilers, you have to use the xtd.core.native interface.
 * In the same way, if you use an external library, you have to use the xtd.core.native interface.
 This allows you to isolate yourself from the thridparty library and to replace it if necessary without having to rewrite all the code that calls it.